KAUAI FOLK FESTIVAL POLICIES AND FAQS

 Q: Will there be food?
 Vegetarian, Vegan, GF options too?

 A: Yes.
 Check out details on the site.
 We'll continue to update.
 We're aiming for good eats of both the herbivore and carnivore types.
-Enjoy tasty local food and drink from a curated selection of local favorites like kauai juice co, ya quddus bagels, po’okela sausage, uncle d’s vegan bbq, and more, along with a selection of booze and beverages from local brewers and distillers.
+Enjoy tasty local food and drink from a curated selection of local favorites like kauai juice co, ya quddus bagels, po’okela sausage, uncle d’s bbq, and more, along with a selection of booze and beverages from local brewers and distillers.

 Q: Can we bring our own chairs?